ePortfolio Technology Training and Workshops

 All MT Engage students who submit an application for the MT Engage scholarship are required to attend one training session or workshop.
-The following meet that requirement.
+Approved trainings include Open Hours sessions, Tech Coach appointments, personal instruction with Ryan Griffin, or writing sessions with the University Writing Center.

 By appointment only.
 Register here.